 ASPIRIN - TO PREVENT BLOOD CLOTS

 Aspirin is a medicine that has been used for many years as a painkiller.
 However, it has another action to lower the risk of forming a blood clot in the arteries of the heart (coronary arteries) or brain.
 This lowers the risk of having a heart attack or stroke.

 How does aspirin work?

 Aspirin helps to prevent blood clots forming.
-A blood clot may form in an artery (blood vessel) if a lot of platelets stick on to some atheroma.
+A blood clot may form in a blood vessel (artery) if a lot of platelets stick on to some atheroma (see below).
 A clot in an artery may stop blood flowing to the tissues further down.
 If a blood clot forms in an artery in the heart or brain, it may cause a heart attack or stroke.

 Atheroma patches are like fatty lumps that develop in the inside lining of some arteries.
 This mainly occurs in older people and is sometimes called hardening of the arteries.